tkacik/590-HW4/README.txt

-Two python files contain the code used to complete the Assignment 2 writeup.
+The python file spamClassifier.py was used to complete answers.pdf.
 The help information can be accessed using the flag --help and is displayed below.

-hideNseek.py by T. J. Tkacik
+spamClassifier.py by T. J. Tkacik

         Accepted flags:

         --help    for this help information
         -l        for loud output, default False
-        -p        to print the final game board
-        -s        for input source, default stdin
-        -h        for heuristic, default nullHeuristic

-        Examples:   hideNseek.py -s 10in5.txt -h globalManhattan
-                    hideNseek.py -s 15in8.txt -h localManhattan
-                    hideNseek.py -l

-candyGame.py by T. J. Tkacik

-        Accepted flags:

-        --help    for this help information
-        -l        for loud output, default False
-        -b        for game board source, default ReesesPieces.txt -p1       for player one, default is human, see below -p2       for player two, default is human, see below players are given in form <playertype><depth>
-                Acceptable playertypes: human minimax alphabeta quiescence
-            Default depth is used if none is given Default depths: human:0 minimax:3 alphabeta:4 quiescence:2

-        Examples:   candyGame.py -l -p2 minimax3 -b Ayds.txt
-                    candyGame.py -b long.txt -p1 minimax -p2 alphabeta3
-                    candyGame.py -b oases.txt -p1 human -p2 quiescence
+        -f        to select folder, default 'emails'
+        -m        to assign Laplace smoothing m value, default 2 -k        to assign minimum observations, default 5 -p        to provide the relative path to a email to predict

+        Examples:   spamClassifier.py -l -m 10 -k 10
+                    spamClassifier.py -t -p emails/hamtesting/3110.2004-12-08.GP.spam.txt
+                    spamClassifier.py -l -m 4 -t